venlaku/AJAXProject2/README.md

 ## Including

-1. Resposive design.
+- Resposive design.
 App can be used with mobile device
-a.
-Some features do not work properly on mobile device
+- Some features do not work properly on mobile device
-2. Search feature that can be used to search artists that are not in the top 50 list
+- Search feature that can be used to search artists that are not in the top 50 list
-3. Images are from musicbrainz.
+- Images are from musicbrainz.
 All artists do not have images.